I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 - If your healer is a Priest with Omniheal, that's even better, but that may be overkill for this fight.

-- A paladin is a recommended boost to your defensive setup.
-Paladins can Kabuff long before they hit 35, and their Coup de Grace is Knight Watch, which renders him/her invulnerable for several turns, as well as forcing Corvus to attack him/her for 1 or 2 of those turns.
+- A Paladin is a recommended boost to your defensive setup.
+Paladins can Kabuff long before they hit 35, and their Coup de Grace is Knight Watch, which renders him/her invulnerable for several turns, as well as forcing Corvus to attack him/her for one or two of those turns.
 If you managed to get Forbearance, then Knight Watch becomes cheese, since the Paladin will absorb ALL attacks until Knight Watch wears off.
 I didn't have it in my playthrough though.

-- I recommend keeping your main character as a Minstrel, since they have the ability to cast Zing.
-Essential when Corvus decides it's a cute idea to kill your healer in one round.
+- I recommend keeping your main character as a Minstrel since they have the ability to cast Zing.
+This is essential when Corvus decides it's a cute idea to kill your healer in one round.

-- My fourth slot was occupied by a Warrior, who was my damage dealer and resident Whipping Boy (as in the skill that shields an ally of your choosing. :P), but the Paladin could easily fill that niche if you don't want to use a Warrior.
+- My fourth slot was occupied by a Warrior, who was my damage dealer and resident Whipping Boy (as in the skill that shields an ally of your choosing), but the Paladin could easily fill that niche if you don't want to use a Warrior.